-Setting goals for a company or a business is always hard.
+Setting short-term business goals for a company or a business is always hard.
 They need to be a visionary roadmap that shows where you want to go.
-Setting short-term goals for a company is made harder by the fact that they must be very clear, practical, and easily understandable for employees.
+Setting these goals for a company is made harder by the fact that they must be very clear, practical, and easily understandable for employees.

 How to set short-term business goals with OKRs?